Blunk-electronic/ET/doc/schematic.rst

 	|VNS| h d

-	To locate the first unit of a device, use this command:
+	To locate the first unit of a device, use this command.
+	The argument L1 ..
+L3 controls the amount of information to be output.
+For L1 the status bar will contain some basic information.
+For L2 or L3 a window opens that contains a lot more information on the requested device:

 	.. code-block::

-		show device R1
+		show device L1 R1

 	|VNS| |NI|